Asabeneh/10-days-of-git-and-github/readme.md

 ### Moving file and directory

 The _mv_ and _cp_ commands can be used to put files into a directory.
-The _cp_ move the copy of the file or the folder to another folder, however mv just move it without copying.
+The _cp_ moves the copy of the file or the folder to another folder, however, mv just move it without copying.
 Let's move the day-1.txt day-1 folder.

 ```sh